 What workers are most susceptible to burn injuries?

 Those most likely to suffer occupational chemical burns are maintenance and repair workers; maids, housekeepers and janitors; heating, air conditioning, and refrigeration mechanics and installers; truck and diesel mechanics; and workers at labs and processing plants.
 Any worker who comes into contact with electricity, tools or machinery may be at risk of suffering an electrical burn, but the most risky industries for accidents involving electricity are construction, transportation, utilities, mining, and manufacturing.
+If you’ve been injured in a construction accident in Baltimore, regardless of the cause, consulting with a skilled Baltimore construction accident lawyer can be vital.

 Workers who are burned while on the job get workers’ compensation, don’t they?